 The wedding starts at 7pm local time February 14.
 Guests are invited to register at the official Quake Wedding web site, linked to the right.

-GameZone Justice Hall: The Law, According to M-Web’s Acadamy of Law
+M-Web GameZone: Justice Hall — The Law, According to M-Web’s Academy of Law

 From the pages of 2001AD Magazine came a future legend of the Judges.
 Those who were empowered to dispense law without courts of inquiry.
 They were Judge, Jury – and sometimes – Executioner.
 In the cynical spirit of reverse psychology, we dedicate this page to all those who seek the truth, and we acknowledge the creative spirit of the creators of Thaarg and Judge Dredd.
 Here at M-WEB Justice, we now render unto you a new legend.

 Storyline: Following the Flame Wars of the 20th Century, most of Africa has become a reactionary wasteland.
 In the far south, only M-Web Megacity survives.
 Outside its blackened walls lies an irradiated wasteland, considered unfit for human habitation.
 However, this desert is populated by all manner of mutated creatures, who scrape a meager living in the tough environment.
 The area is largely deindustrialized, and the communities are often dominated by quasi-religious doctrine.
 In extreme cases, these communities become organised and threaten M-Web Megacity.

 The Problem: In an overcrowded city like M-Web Megacity One, tensions and rivalry between neighbouring clans are inevitable.
 These feeling spill over into full-scale wars.
 Because each clan is an independent unit in its own right, a sense of patriotism is attached to membership.
 For the Judges, a Clan War is one of the toughest situations to police, simply because there are usually so many people involved.